SihaoCheng/WD_models/README.md

 ## Available models included in this module

+I include several classical and recent cooling models published in the literature.
+If you have a model and want it to be included, please send me your cooling tracks and I am willing to add it here.

 ### Low-mass models (less than about 0.5 Msun)

 model names | remarks & reference